amadeus4dev-examples/amadeus-ios/README.md

                ...
     })
 ```
-You can make any arbitrary API call directly with the `.get` method as well:
+You can make any arbitrary `GET` API call directly with the `.get` method as well:

 ```swift
   amadeus.get(path:'/v2/reference-data/urls/checkin-links',